-Beer gardens in Brighton and Sussex
+Beer gardens and Pub Gardens

 There is nothing quite like enjoying a refreshing drink with the sun in your eyes and a fully stocked bar just a few yards away.
 This is the special place a beer garden occupies.
 All the comforts of your favourite public house, with the benefits of a park or outside space.
 For families, they represent a place where parents can sit and enjoy a drink whilst the children keep themselves occupied.
 For everyone else the beer garden is the first thought that pops into our heads when the sun decides to show its face.

 Here is our breakdown of the best beer gardens in Brighton, Hove and beyond.
 Be sure to check these out at the next opportunity to indulge your alfresco drinking needs.